sonjoonho/Imperial-College-Computing-Notes/CO331 Network and Web Security/13 - SQL Injection.md

 Web-based interaction with a database may not display data as a response.
 We can use **side channels** to identify if the web app is vulnerable to SQL injection.
 Most commonly, this involves looking at the *time* it takes to serve a response; also error messages can help identify the vulnerability.

-To do this, we can try paylaods that case a delay in processing.
+To do this, we can try payloads that case a delay in processing.

 - In MySQL: `SLEEP()`
 - In PostgreSQL: `pg_sleep()`